 Certificate programs are designed to provide students with specialized job training utilizing courses from the college's associate degrees.
-These courses may subsequently be applied toward the Associate of Applied Business in Office Technology or Business Management Technology, or the Associate of Applied Science in Health Care Office Management, Social Services Technology, Environmental Health and Safety Technology, or Computer Service and Network Technology.
+These courses may subsequently be applied toward the Associate of Applied Business in Office Technology or Business Management Technology, or the Associate of Applied Science in Health Care Office Management or Social Services Technology.
 In some instances, specific course sequencing is necessary, especially to the student attending full-time, to accommodate completion of the certificate within a prescribed time period.
 Please consult an adviser at Wayne College for further details.